 As a rule, protein foods tend to fill you up.

-This is why an egg on toast, breakfast, can keep you going till lunchtime, but a huge bowl of rice krispies can leave you with the mid-morning munchies.
+You may have noticed, when you have an egg on toast for breakfast, you can more often than not, keep going till lunchtime, but a huge bowl of cereal, often leaves you with the mid-morning munchies.

-So what is behind the “I am full” message ?
+So what is behind the “I am full” message that accompanies protein dinners ?

+So what are MORs ?
 MOR may look a lot like MORE, but I did not accidently leave off the E. MOR is a short hand way of referring to the mu-opioid receptors.